adhidhionk/lspeed/README.md

 If you want, you can support me over [Paypal donate](https://paypal.me/Paget96), to support my work.

 ## Changelog
+**v1.6.4**
+- Changed name of DNS optimization to DNS manager
+- Added Open DNS
+- Changed applying of other DNS
+- Added closing Shell on app closing
+- Updated toggling options per profile
+- Light entropy tweak enabled on all profiles by default
+- Fixed double executing on boot
+- Updated CPU sets
+- Updated I/O block optimization
+- Increased pre-read caches of ext4 mounted blocks for performance profile
+- Reduced nr_requests to 128 for performance profile
+- Added check for path (inode_readahead_blks)
+- SD tweak removed and some stuff of it will be merged with IO optimization
+- Updated GPU Optimizer, according to qualcomm docs
+- Updated app paths to functions
+- Reconfigured stune, some tasks shouldn't prefer running on idle CPUs
+- Updated scheduler tuner
+- Added little wait after getting CPU cores list
+- Simplified and updated virtual memory tweaks
+- Updated prefer.idle for rt
+- Updated adreno idler parameters.
+Enabled on all profiles
+- Fixed issue with no executing
+- Fixed issue with not detecting CPU cores list
+- Updated kernel thread freeze time
+- Added support for ondemand and optdemand
+- Reduced code size

 **v1.6.3**
 - Improved UI flow
 - Updated cpusets